ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: Dataset

+\textbf{Duplicates.} In \dataset, ``duplicates'' are kept.
+During upstream fuzzing, a vulnerability could crash on different harnesses/functions by different fuzzing engines (e.g., libfuzzer and AFL).
+These ``duplicates'' are crashes triggered by different PoCs but fixed on the same commit.
+Based on \system located patches, we can connect these crashes to the same cause.
+ARVO keeps them in the dataset but marks them as different crashes fixed by the same patch.
+Preserving and labelling duplicates in this way is preferred for downstream applications, such as auto-patch generation, since more PoCs could be used to verify the correctness of generated patches.

-Of the 5{,}001 vulnerabilities in the \dataset for which we were able to identify the precise commit fixing the vulnerability, we first filter out duplicates (which can occur when a single patch fixes multiple vulnerabilities---this occurred in 1,246 cases) and then remove merge commits (as these contain many changes unrelated to the vulnerability---264 cases).
-The filtered set contains 3{,}491 patches.
+\textbf{Patch Statistics.} Of the 6{,}138 vulnerabilities in the \dataset, we first filtered out duplicates (e.g., when a single patch fixed multiple vulnerabilities---1{,}550 cases).

 The large size of this dataset allows us to collect some interesting statistics on the nature of vulnerability patches.
 Prior research has found that security-related fixes are typically small and self-contained~\cite{li_large-scale_2017}.
-Our data also supports this finding: In \dataset we find that the average patch fixing a vulnerability affects 2.53 files (mean: 2.53, median: 1, std: 9.56); 2{,}216 patches (63.5\%) affect just a single file.
-Looking at the number of lines added and removed by each patch, we find a median of 6 lines added and 2 lines removed; the means of both are significantly larger (131.0 added and 79.8 removed) due to a small number of outliers.
-90\% of the patches in our dataset have fewer than 60 lines added or removed.
+Our data also supports this finding: In \dataset, 90\% of the patches modified 4 files or fewer; 2{,}895 patches (63.22\%) affect just a single file.
+Looking at the number of lines added and removed by each patch, we found a median of 6 lines added and 2 lines removed; the mean of both is significantly larger (228.7 added and 115.1 removed) due to a small number of outliers.
+90\% of the patches in our dataset have fewer than 62 lines added and fewer than 32 lines removed.